you-apps/VibeYou/README.md

 - **Add songs to a favorite playlist:** Create playlists of your favorite songs and listen to them on demand.
 - **Shuffle songs:** Listen to your music in random order.
-- **Advanced queue management:** Add/Remove and reorder queue to personallize listening experience.
+- **Advanced queue management:** Add/Remove and reorder queue to personalize listening experience.

 ## Installation